Call for Papers

 The ICSA conference encourages authors of research papers to follow the principles of transparency, reproducibility, and replicability.
 In particular, the conference supports the adoption of open data and open source principles and encourages authors to disclose data in order to increase reproducibility and replicability.
 For more background information, please refer to the Artefact Evaluation Track (AET).

-This year, authors of submissions to the Technical Track have an additional choice to make, in that they either:
+Authors have an additional choice to make, in that they can either:

 - opt to make data and/or code available; in this case, if accepted, their paper will be automatically submitted to AET for check of criteria, and whether badges can be assigned to the paper; or

-While sharing research artifacts is desired but not mandatory for submission or acceptance, the program committee members may use this information to inform their decision.
+Sharing of research artifacts is desired but not mandatory for submission or acceptance.
+The program committee members, however, may use this information to inform their decision.

 We solicit the submission of technical research papers that describe original and significant results of theoretical, empirical, conceptual, or experimental work in software architecture.
 The submissions will be evaluated based on novelty, soundness, significance/relevance, open science principles (as outlined above), and presentation quality, in that order.

 All submissions must conform to the IEEE paper formatting and submission instructions and must not exceed 10 pages for the main text, inclusive of all figures, tables, appendices, etc. Two additional pages containing only references are permitted.
-The submissions must conform to the author’s instructions.
+The submissions must conform to the author instructions .

-Please note that ICSA 2022 will pursue a double-blind review process for technical research papers only, therefore all technical research paper submissions have to fulfill the double-blind reviewing requirements.
-Technical research papers submitted that disregard these review requirements will be desk-rejected without review.
+Please note that ICSA 2023 will pursue a double-blind review process for technical research papers only, therefore all technical research paper submissions have to fulfill the double-blind reviewing requirements.
+Submissions that disregard these review requirements will be desk-rejected without review.
 For artifacts that will be published following the open science principles (see above), we ask that authors undertake reasonable, possibly non-exhaustive steps to not disclose their identity, e.g., by anonymizing author names, handles, affiliations, and URLs.
 Leakage of information in additional artifacts will not lead to desk rejection.
 Reviewers will be asked to treat artifacts and papers as confidential.

 All papers are to be submitted electronically via the EasyChair submission system by the submission deadline, and must not have been published before or be submitted for review elsewhere while under consideration at ICSA.

-Submissions that are rejected as technical research papers, but for which reviews show a strong potential for positively influencing the state of the art, state of practice in software architecture, or strong potential to stimulate discussion will be invited to submit as a short paper (up to 8 pages including references) or a poster (poster presented at the conference + optional 2 pages summary).
-Short papers and 2-page summaries will be published in the ICSA 2022 companion proceedings.
+The authors of submission that are rejected as technical research papers – but for which reviews show a strong potential for positively influencing the state of the art or state of practice in software architecture, or strong potential to stimulate discussion – will be invited to submit a short paper (up to 8 pages including references) or a poster (poster presented at the conference + an optional two-page summary) describing their research.
+Short papers and two-page summaries will be published in the ICSA 2023 companion proceedings.